Carnagion/dissertation/diss/diss.typ

 The results for the latter are the same as in @table:branch-bound-heathrow-results, but are presented again here for convenience.
 Both implementations achieve the same (optimal) objective values across all instances.

-// TODO: Remove the objective values here
+// TODO: Remove the objective values here and add CPLEX data
 #let cplex-branch-bound-heathrow-results = results-table(
     group-headers: ([CPLEX model], [Branch-and-bound program]),
     side-headers: true,